CellFateNucOrg/Deconwolf/README.md

 ```

 ### Output PSF images
-The script saves the PSF images in a subfolder named `psf` and a log file for each image in a subfolder named `logs`.
-Since every raw image has to be matched with the correct PSF, the files must be named in a consistent manner.
-The script builds PSF filenames based on the name of the microscope, the magnification, the vertical pixel size, and the fluorophore, for example:`lipsi_100x_z200_gfp.tif`.
+The script saves the PSF images in a subfolder named `psf` plus a log file for each image in a subfolder named `logs`.
+Since every raw image has to be matched with the correct PSF, the PSF files must be named in a consistent manner.
+PSF filenames are built based on the name of the microscope, the magnification, the vertical pixel size, and the fluorophore, for example:`lipsi_100x_z200_gfp.tif`.
 Notably, the filename does not specify NA, refractive index, and lateral pixel size, which are determined by the objective, the immersion oil, and the combination of magnification and camera pixel size, respectively.
-Since these parameters are not likely to change for a given microscope, this naming logic should be sufficiently specific (and also more convenient than specifying every single parameter).
+Since these parameters are not likely to change for a given microscope, this naming logic should be sufficiently specific and also more convenient than specfying every parameter in the filename.

-You can find a few previously generates PSF files on the `kingston` server and copy them to your Deconwolf directory.
+You can find my previously generated PSF files on the `izbkingston` node and copy them to your Deconwolf directory.
 They are located at:
 ```
 /mnt/external.data/MeisterLab/Dario/Code/dw/psf
 ```